To learn more about Provost Short's achievements outside the University of Houston, click here.

 Paula Myrick Short is the Senior Vice Chancellor for Academic Affairs for the University of Houston System, and Senior Vice President for Academic Affairs and Provost at the University of Houston.

-As Senior Vice President and Provost of the University of Houston, Dr. Short is responsible for faculty development, strategic enrollment planning, undergraduate student success, education innovation and technology, global strategies and partnerships, as well as two key University initiatives, UH Energy and UH Health, and development of a third priority, the UH College of the Arts.
-As Provost, the 16 Deans of the UH Colleges and the UH Libraries report to her.
+As Senior Vice President and Provost of the University of Houston, Dr. Short is responsible for faculty development, strategic enrollment planning, undergraduate student success, graduate education, education innovation and technology, global strategies and partnerships, as well as UH Energy and UH Arts.
+She recently led the development of a new college at UH, the McGovern College of the Arts.
+At UH, the 16 deans report to her including Dean of University Libraries.

 Additionally, Dr. Short is the Director of the Center for ADVANCING UH Faculty Success, funded by a $3.3 million grant from by the National Science Foundation.
-Under Dr. Short’s leadership, the Center will address gender equity and diversity issues related to moving more women forward with careers in science, technology, engineering, and math.
+Under Dr. Short’s leadership, the Center is addressing gender equity and diversity issues related to moving more women and women of color forward with careers in science, technology, engineering, and math.

-In 2013, Provost Short was honored with the Master Professor Award by the University Council for Educational Administration recognizing her record of promoting educational innovation in the classroom and extending educational opportunities to an ever-widening group of students.
-In 2009, she was recipient of the Paul A. Elsner International Excellence in Leadership Award in recognition of her multiple accomplishments in improving higher education.
-She also received the 2008 Lifetime Achievement Award from the Southern Regional Council on Educational Administration.
-A nationally recognized scholar and researcher in the field of administration, Dr. Short was chosen as the recipient of the 1993 Jack A. Culbertson Award, given by the University Council for Educational Administration, for research contributions to the field of administration.
-In 2014, Dr. Short was named to the prestigious list “Houston’s 50 Most Influential Women” by Houston Woman Magazine.
+Nationally, Dr. Short has served as president of two professional associations.
+In 2013, Provost Short was honored with the Master Professor Award by the University Council for Educational Administration recognizing her record of promoting educational innovation in the classroom and extending In 2009, she was recipient of the Paul A. Elsner International Excellence in Leadership Award in recognition of her multiple accomplishments in improving higher education.
+Having published over 105 journal articles, books, book chapters, and technical reports; she also has been recognized for her research contributions with the Jack A. Culbertson Award, given by the University Council for Educational Administration.